Fixing a Leaky Garbage Disposal

 - Wear and tear on the seals

 Some disposals are connected to the dishwasher, which allows for self-cleaning.
-This spot commonly suffers from leaks as well.
+This spot often suffers from leaks as well.

-These malfunctions can be fixed except for cracks in the body or interior lining of the disposal.
-If this is your problem, you will need to get a new garbage disposal.
+These malfunctions can be taken care of except for cracks in the body or interior lining of the disposal.
+If this is your problem, you will need to install a new garbage disposal.

-It can take a DIYer a lot of time to diagnose and make simple repairs, so include that in the cost when choosing to tackle the problem without professional help.
+It can take a DIYer a lot of time to diagnose and make simple repairs, so include that in the cost when attempting to tackle the problem without professional help.

-Having a skilled technician like one from Neal Harris Service Experts diagnose and fix the problem can help locate other components that may be about to stop working.
-That way, you won’t end up dealing with the same disposal two weeks later.
+Having a skilled technician like one from Neal Harris Service Experts diagnose and take care of the problem can help locate other components that may be about to break.
+That way, you won’t end up fixing the same disposal two weeks later.